Summer Reading at the Library

 HCPL - Storytime

-This week we are reading about raccoons!
+This week we are celebrating Asian Pacific American Heritage Month!
 Here are some wonderful books we might read in storytime and our recommendations for you to read at home:

 Here are some songs and/or rhymes we might do in storytime: